TeddyCho/TeddyCho.github.io/_posts/2015-05-29-taq-visualization.md

 The bid and ask are represented by two horizontal bars whose length depends on their quote size.

 The top right graph represents the data feed in its original CLOB form.
-The trades are represented by the yellow stars.
-Translucency and horizontal noise are added such that accumulation is observable.
+The trades are represented by yellow stars whose sizes are a function of the trade volumes.
+Translucency and horizontal noise are added so that accumulation is observable.

 The top left graph represents a simulated FBA feed with an interval time of 360 seconds.
 When an auction results in a trade, the trade is represented by a star.
 In cases where no trade occurs, the highest bid and lowest offer are shown analagously to the CLOB representation.